Nitrous oxide: Laboratory methods

 The decomposition of ammonium nitrate is also a common laboratory method for preparing the gas.
 Equivalently, it can be obtained by heating a mixture of sodium nitrate and ammonium sulfate:

 Another method involves the reaction of urea, nitric acid and sulfuric acid:

 Direct oxidation of ammonia with a manganese dioxide-bismuth oxide catalyst has been reported: cf. Ostwald process.

 Hydroxylammonium chloride reacts with sodium nitrite to give nitrous oxide.
 If the nitrite is added to the hydroxylamine solution, the only remaining by-product is salt water.
 If the hydroxylamine solution is added to the nitrite solution (nitrite is in excess), however, then toxic higher oxides of nitrogen also are formed:

-Treating HNO_{3} with SnCl_{2} and HCl also has been demonstrated:
+Treating HNO3 with SnCl2 and HCl also has been demonstrated:

-Hyponitrous acid decomposes to N_{2}O and water with a half-life of 16 days at 25 °C at pH 1–3.
+Hyponitrous acid decomposes to N2O and water with a half-life of 16 days at 25 °C at pH 1–3.

 Atmospheric occurrence

-Nitrous oxide (N_{2}O) measured by the Advanced Global Atmospheric Gases Experiment (AGAGE) in the lower atmosphere (troposphere) at stations around the world.
+Nitrous oxide (N2O) measured by the Advanced Global Atmospheric Gases Experiment (AGAGE) in the lower atmosphere (troposphere) at stations around the world.
 Abundances are given as pollution free monthly mean mole fractions in parts-per-billion.